Germans seek solace from hectic lives on spa breaks

 “After the crisis of 2008/2009 we saw that wellness picked up again,” Matthias Hartmann, chief executive of German market researcher GfK told Reuters at the ITB Berlin travel fair, adding bookings for spa breaks were currently up 7 percent.

-The German arm of TUI Travel , Europe’s biggest tour operator, expects more than 5 million Germans to book spa trips this year, spending more than 1 billion euros ($1.32 billion).
+The German arm of TUI Travel (TUIGn.DE)TT.L, Europe’s biggest tour operator, expects more than 5 million Germans to book spa trips this year, spending more than 1 billion euros.

 Mostly couples book spa breaks, and the bulk of weekend packages are tailored to twosomes looking to spend quality time together, including side-by-side massages, sparkling wine in oversized bathtubs and candle-lit dinners.